Fire

 In the early days of Palmer Lake, the Fire Association was one of the few community organizations in town.
 As a result, many of the town’s traditional celebrations had their beginnings with the Fire Association/Volunteer Department.
 The annual chili supper and Christmas Star lighting ceremony and Yule Log Hunt were all conducted by the town’s Fire Association when it began in the 1930’s.
 The Fire Association still participates in those planned operations today.

-The Fire Department is ISO 4/4X rated, and is currently comprised of four full-time staff, seven part-time staff, and about 15 volunteers.
-The department responds to approximately 400 calls a year and continue to develop department training and certification.
+The Fire Department is ISO 4/4X rated and is currently comprised of full-time and part-time staff, supplemented by volunteers.
+The department responds to approximately 400 calls a year and continues to develop department training and certification.
 See the document below for Average Response and Turnout Times.

 **All fire final inspections must be scheduled with the Fire Department.
 Requests should be submitted to the Fire Chief at his email address below.**